 The IO-ELON charging management software can simulate the operation of vehicles, charging stations, grid connection and likewise the integration of a PV system.
 In this way, a valid prediction of the fleet behavior can be made at the beginning of a fleet electrification, as well as in the case of changes to an existing electric fleet, which includes the charging management in the calculation.

 Have we aroused your interest?
-Then feel free to contact us and send us an email to firstname.lastname@example.org.
-You can also request a demo via our website to get to know our intelligent charging managament better.
+Then feel free to contact us and email us to email@example.com.
+You can also request a demo via our website to get to know our intelligent charging management better.
 We are looking forward to the common exchange!